hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 authorimage: /img/guoping.png
 disable: false
 tags:
-  - Self-signed certificate
+  - Self-signed certificates
   - Kubernetes
   - cert-manager
   - HPE GreenLake for Private Cloud Entreprise
+  - hpe-greenlake-for-private-cloud-enterprise
 ---
 <style> li { font-size: 27px; line-height: 33px; max-width: none; } </style>

 This blog post describes the details steps on how to generate a self-signed certificate using cert-manager for Kubernetes (K8s) in HPE GreenLake for Private Cloud Enterprise.
-Using a sample domain *'example.com'* with the workstation host file for the DNS resolution, the generated self-signed certificate can be used in the K8s *Ingress* resource to configure Ingress TLS termination and expose an application deployed in the K8s cluster securely via HTTPS.
+Cert-manager integrates seamlessly with K8s for automated handling of certificate and it aligns well with the K8s resource model.
+This makes it a native and powerful solution for creating and managing certificates within K8s clusters.
+The generated self-signed certificates can be used by DevOps teams and developers to configure TLS termination and expose applications deployed in the K8s cluster securely via HTTPS.

 ### Overview

+[HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a Kubernetes (K8s) cluster, view details about existing clusters, and deploy containerized applications to the cluster.
+It provides an enterprise-grade container management service using open source K8s.

-After containerized applications being deployed in the cluster, one common requirement is to expose the applications to be accessed securely over HTTPS.
+After applications being deployed in the cluster, one common requirement is to expose the applications to be accessed securely over HTTPS.
 This requires to get a valid SSL/TLS certificate in K8s .
 Generating and managing SSL/TLS certificates in is not always easy. ….

 This blog post, I